-Young people have a long-time horizon before retirement, which means they can worry less about short-term stock market volatility and stay invested for the long run and get the higher long-term returns associated with stocks without worrying about bonds, etc. So, while in your 20s and 30s, focus your investments on stocks and stock mutual funds.
+Young people have a long-time horizon before retirement, which means they can worry less about short-term stock market volatility and stay invested for the long run and potentially experience the higher long-term returns associated with stocks without worrying about bonds.
+So, while in your 20s and 30s, focus your investments on stocks and stock mutual funds.
 But do not get greedy or cocky!
-Be prudent, don’t bet the bank on speculative stuff, diversify, ignore market volatility, do not rush in to buy or sell, but hold your investments over time.
-And for the stocks that pay dividends, I’d strongly suggest you enroll in automatic dividend reinvestment, where as soon as your dividends are paid out, they are used to buy additional fractional shares of the stocks you own… this also works for ETF’s and Mutual Funds and is a great way of building your wealth.
+Be prudent, don’t bet the bank on speculative stuff.
+Diversify, ignore market volatility, do not rush in to buy or sell, but hold your investments over time.
+And for the stocks that pay dividends, I’d strongly suggest you enroll in automatic dividend reinvestment, where as soon as your dividends are paid out, they are used to buy additional fractional shares of the stocks you own.
+This also works for ETF’s and Mutual Funds and is a great way to help build your wealth.

-Let’s say you played it safe in your 401(k) and earned an average annual return of 4% through some combination of bonds and other investments, instead of the 6% you could get with stocks.
+Let’s say you played it safe in your 401(k) and earned an average annual return of 4% through some combination of bonds and other investments, whereas it was possibly 6% with stocks.
 That risk aversion would trim your $1 million down to about $740,000.
-Therefore, while you’re young, stick with a good portfolio of stocks, ETFs, or Index Mutual Funds.
+Therefore, while you’re young, consider increasing your stock exposure in your portfolio.

-Investing becomes less risky if your investments are diversified, which means “no, you should not dump all your available cash in the Snapchat IPO”.
-Here’s one trick to diversification: use index and exchange-traded funds, so-called ETFs.
+Investing becomes less risky if your investments are diversified, which means “no, you should not dump all your available cash in your favorite IPO”.
+Here’s one trick to diversification: consider using index and exchange-traded funds, so-called ETFs.

 A Standard & Poor’s 500 fund, for example, tracks the S&P 500.
 The performance of the fund virtually mirrors the performance of the index, less the fees you pay for the convenience of the fund.